Arts & Culture

 The ACWC puts on events throughout the year celebrating arts in culture for all four seasons here in Wyoming County.

-In 2018, Shake on the Lake will celebrate its 7th season of bringing high quality Shakespeare to Wyoming County.
+In 2020, Shake on the Lake will celebrate its 9th season of bringing high-quality Shakespeare to Wyoming County.
 In 2017, the company marked the third year of Shake on Tour, as the cast toured Western New York before coming home to the shores of Silver Lake for their closing performances.
 Their 2017 performances of “Romeo and Juliet” were met with record audiences as they performed in and outside Wyoming County.

-See them perform during Wyoming County Week, July 30-August 4.
+See them perform during Wyoming County Week at the end of July each year.
 Additional performances and locations will be added and a full schedule can be found at www.ShakeOnTheLake.org.

 Spotlight Theater is the place to go in Wyoming County for first-run movies and more!
 Located on Main St. in Warsaw, the theater was built in 1904 by noted local jurist Judge E. Farman and was known as the Farman Theater.
 The Gentleman from France was the first play presented at the new theater.
 The theater has grown over the years and now features three screens, and offers opening night movie presentations, and can host your holiday or birthday party!
 For showtimes visit http://www.thespotlighttheaters.com